sonder74/python-challenge/README.md

 ## Project Goals
+With this project, I was able to take my deepest dive yet into Python.
+The tasks focus on banking data, and they are designed to give students a solid foundation in a programming language that will serve as the basis for many projects (and perhaps job opportunities) to come.

+## Classroom Instructions
 With this project, I set out to sharpen my Microsoft Excel skills and learn how to code in VBA, which was new to me.
 I worked with stock data to acheive these goals.